WateringFire/Wikipedia-Plain-Language/README.md

 * How would (you) create plain langauge translations

 # Pages to include:
-* Landing page with description of our website
+* Landing page with description of our website (Vi)
-* Request page - for users to request pages to be translated
+* Request page - for users to request pages to be translated to be sent to the progress page (Colin)
-* Progress page - see in progress translations alongside previously translated
+* Progress page - see in progress translations alongside previously translated (Andrea & Crystal)
-* Resources page - how can anyone contribute and translate pages
+* Resources page - how can anyone contribute and translate pages (Erin)
-*